cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

    TIMER Block Diagram

+Data flow:
+^^^^^^^^^^^
-Timer module has various submodules/components like Timer Controller, Input stage, Prescalar, Updown counter and Comparators.
+- Timer module has various submodules/components like Timer Controller, Input stage, Prescalar, Updown counter and Comparators.
-FW drives various configuration register and when the external input/stimulus is provided, Input stage selects and processes the appropriate inputs.
-Timer controller manages all the other submodules through few control signals like active, controller reset and update.
+- Timer controller manages all the other submodules through few control signals like active, controller reset and update.
-Prescalar further process the signals from input stage and scales it up according to the configured prescaler value and passes it to the Updown counter.
-Depending on FW configurations of UPDOWNSEL and mode, Updown counter generates the output event and passes necassary information to 4 comparators.
-Comparators process them and generate the final output events.
+- FW performs Initialization and drives various configuration register.
+- TImer module's main objective is to generate PWM signal for the external input/stimulus provided.
+- In order to generate the PWM, the data flows through the following submodules which can also be seen TIMER Block diagram.

+  - **(ext_sig_i )** -> input stage -> prescaler ->updown counter ->comparators -> **(PWM)**

 Timer Controller
 ^^^^^^^^^^^^^^^^
+- Timer controller generates active signal.

-- Timer controller updates the Timer module state to active if the START bitfield is 1 in the REG_TIM0_CMD register and it is not active when the START bitfield is '0' and STOP bitfield is '1'.
+  -  The active signal is '1' when the START bitfield is '1' in the REG_TIM0_CMD register.

+  -  The active signal is '0' when the START bitfield is '0' and STOP bitfield is '1' in the REG_TIM0_CMD register.

-- Timer controller parses the UPDATE bitfield to Updown counter and RESET bitfield to all sub modules if START bitfield is 0 in the REG_TIM0_CMD register.
+- Timer controller generates update and controller reset signals, update siganl is driven by the value UPDATE bitfield and controller reset siganl is driven by the value RESET bitfield to all sub modules in the following conditions

-- At every positive edge of the clock, Timer controller calculates If the Timer is active and Prescaled input event is high. then only it parses the PRESC bitfield in the REG_TIM0_CFG to the Prescaler sub module and 4 TH bitfield in the REG_TIM0_CH*_TH to the 4 comparator sub modules.
+  - if START bitfield is 0 in the REG_TIM0_CMD register.

+  - if START bitfield is '1' in the REG_TIM0_CMD register and active signal is '1'.
+When the Timer starts for the first time.

 Input Stage
 ^^^^^^^^^^^